Search This Blog

 He was a very quiet person, but after his illness, lying on his bed, he loved to talk.
 He particularly enjoyed remembering incidents and experiences from his early part of life.
 One day, when he was visiting us at Kanpur, he told me about his education, and it is a rather interesting, though sometimes a sad story.

-Our village is only 75 KM from Pilani.
+Our village is only 70 KM from Pilani.
 My father studied in Birla School, Pilani.
 In the Inter final exam, there were five subjects, and there were 3 papers in each subject.
 So a total of 15 exams.
 (Inter was equivalent to 12th class, but the exam was conducted by a university, and not a school board.
-In this case, the institute was affiliated to Rajasthan University, Jaipur.)
+In this case, the school was affiliated to Rajasthan University, Jaipur.)

 With this performance, he could have walked into any engineering college.
 Yes, even in 1950s, there were only two careers which were considered attractive - engineering and medicine.
 But the village people had only heard of Pilani and Thapar.
 That Hijli jail had been converted to an IIT was not yet known to the mankind at large.
 And he chose Pilani.
 He filled up the admission form, submitted and came back home.